 Crowding-out A fall in private investment or consumption as a result of increased government expenditure financed through borrowing, thereby competing for loanable funds and raising the interest rate, which curtails private investment and consumption spending.
 Current account (of the balance of payments) The difference between total imports and total exports, also taking into account service payments and receipts, interest, dividends and transfers.
 The current account can be in deficit or surplus.
+See also trade balance.

-Current expenditure (see consumption expenditure) Government expenditure on goods and services, such as salaries, rent, maintenance and interest payments.
+Current expenditure Government expenditure on goods and services, such as salaries, rent, maintenance and interest payments.
+See also consumption expenditure.